A. B. Colton

+Alpheus B. Colton (born 1831) was an American politician from Minnesota.
+He was a member of the Minnesota House of Representatives, representing 20th district, from 1868 to 1869.

+Early life

-Alpheus B. Colton (1831–1887) was a state representative in Minnesota's 20th district.
-Colton was born in Vermont in 1831 and moved to Minnesota in 1855.
-Colton worked as a farmer in Winnebago City.
-He was elected to the Minnesota House of Representatives on November 5, 1867, and served Cottonwood, Faribault, Jackson, Martin, Murray, Pipestone, and Rock counties for one year.
+Alpheus B. Colton was born in Vermont in 1831 and moved to Minnesota in 1855.

+Career

+Colton worked as a farmer in Winnebago.

+Colton was a Republican.
+He served as a member of the Minnesota House of Representatives, representing the 20th district, from 1868 to 1869.
 He was preceded by A. Andrews and succeeded by James W. Hunter.
-Colton was the chair of the elections committee and also served on the state prison and towns and counties committees.
+He was the chair of the elections committee and also served on the state prison and towns and counties committees.
+He was in favor of the Southern Minnesota Railroad.